leamsigc/wetzlar-giessen-devs-meetup/content/blogs/vue3-set-emit-typescript/index.md

     bodyAttrs:
         class: ''
     meta:
+        - name: 'description'
+          content: 'Giessen  and Wetzlar developer meetup group,vue3 how to set a emit defined?'
         - name: 'keywords'
-        - content: 'Giessen  and Wetzlar developer meetup group,vue3 how to set a emit defined?'
+          content: 'Giessen  and Wetzlar developer meetup group,vue3 how to set a emit defined?'
         - name: 'robots'
-        - content: 'index, follow'
+          content: 'index, follow'
         - name: 'author'
-        - content: 'Leamsigc'
+          content: 'Leamsigc'

 ---

 ::blogHero
 ---
 imageUrl: '/image.png'
+imageAlt: 'How to set up and emit event with typescript and the new vue3 composition api'

 ---